densham-technology/craft-back-in-stock/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.0.0 and Craft Commerce 3.0.0 or later.

 ## Installation